S3022659/year3-backend-device-svc/readme.md

 npm run test:coverage
 ```

-The framework is configured in `vitest.config.ts` for co-located unit tests: in other words, each test file (`X.test.ts`) lives beside its matching production file (`X.ts`), keeping tests close to the code they verify.
+The framework is configured in `vitest.config.ts` for co-located unit tests: in other words, each test file (`X.test.ts`) lives beside its matching deviceion file (`X.ts`), keeping tests close to the code they verify.

 > There may be other branches in this repo demonstrating additional testing features.